team4099/scouting-data-ingest/README.md

 ### Google Service Account Credentials File

 You will need a Google Service Account to use this.
-Make one in the Google Developer Console and give it Drive and Sheets API Access.
-Create service account credentials in the Credentials section.
-Download the file and keep it safe.
-Place the file in the config directory.
-Change the corresponding name in config.json.
-Make sure to share your spreadsheet with the service account's email.
+Ask to be added to the project on Google Developer console.
+Once added, navigate to the credentials page and click on the service account.
+Move to the details tab and add a new json key.
+Download the file and move into the config folder.
+In config.json, replace the Google Credentials value with the name of your file.